 - Select "Exchange" (or whichever entry represents your University account) and choose "Delete Account" on its page. iOS will warn you about removing things, but data stored on the University mail server will not be lost; this is only removing it from your device.

-- Choose Add Account on the Accounts page to add back your University account.
+- Choose Add Account on the Accounts page to add back your University account following the on-screen prompts.
 Detailed instructions for doing this can be found in this article: Office 365, Email, Configure the Mail and Calendar app for iPhone or iPad

 The most reliable method to check your University email on an Android device is with the Microsoft Outlook app.

 If you choose not to use the Outlook app, please note that not all versions of Android have the same built-in mail clients, so support is provided on a best-effort basis.

 - Your University account may appear in Android's Settings app, under an Accounts heading.
 The above instructions for iOS should apply similarly.

 - Your University account may appear in the settings screen of the Email app.
 Sign out of the account, then sign back in to it.